FluidGroup/swiftui-stack/README.md

 ---
 - Customizable transitions during screen navigation
 - Contextual animations similar to iOS home screen app icons and app screens
+- Familiar API to NavigationView and NavigationStack for ease of use
+- Path support for restoring previously navigated views

 Getting Started
 ---